SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 Refer to [Create Your Own Lab](create-your-lab.md) for all the details to create a lab.
 :::

-### Resetting the Labs
+### Resetting/Deleting the Labs
-You can reset or delete labs by opening the **Reset Labs** window by clicking the **Labs>Reset Labs**.
+You can reset or delete labs by opening the **Reset/Delete Labs** window by clicking the **Labs>Reset/Delete Labs**.
 Resetting a lab means copying back the original content of the labs into the `path/to/home/emio-labs/version/assets/labs` folder.
 This way, if you made changes to the labs material, you can easily come back to the initial state.

 In the window, either select the labs you want to reset and click the **Reset Selected** button or simply click the **Reset All** button to reset all the labs.

+You can also **permanently delete** labs from the computer, using the same window (see image below).

 <img className="centered" src={emio_labs_resetlabs} width="70%" alt="overview of the reset labs window"/>
 <figcaption>Resetting the labs from the application.</figcaption>